hytechclub/cs-201/Walkthroughs/Part5EnemyProjectiles.md

-# Part 5 - Player Projectiles
+# Part 5 - Enemy Projectiles
 In this walkthrough, add the ability for an `Enemy` object to fire projectiles.
 This will be similar to how the `Player` fires projectiles, but there will be some refactoring along the way.

 ## Basic Projectile Firing